 Breastfeeding will give some protection, especially while you are fully breastfeeding.
 Breastfeeding should not be relied on exclusively, as unplanned pregnancies do occur while breastfeeding.

-Contraceptive options while breast feeding include the mini-pill (pregesterone-only pill), the Mirena IUCD, Implanon rod, DepoProvera injections, NuvoRing, condoms and the diaphragm.
+Contraceptive options while breastfeeding include the mini-pill (pregesterone-only pill), the Mirena IUCD, Implanon rod, DepoProvera injections, NuvoRing, condoms and the diaphragm.
 Withdrawal is not recommended as it is too unreliable.
-Timing of intercourse around your menstrual cycle and cervical mucous changes can only be started once you start mestruating.
+Timing of intercourse around your menstrual cycle and cervical mucous changes can only be started once you start menstruating.

 Contraceptive options will be discussed in detail at your postnatal visit.
 I will then be able to assist you in choosing the contraceptive option which is in accord with your wishes and which is suitable for you.